GoogleCloudPlatform/fda-mystudies/study-builder/README.md

 To deploy the [`Study builder`](/study-builder/) manually:
 1. [Create](https://cloud.google.com/compute/docs/instances/create-start-instance) a Compute Engine VM instance and [reserve a static IP](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-internal-ip-address)
-1. Check out the latest code from the [FDA MyStudies repository](https://github.com/GoogleCloudPlatform/fda-mystudies/) with `git clone https://github.com/GoogleCloudPlatform/fda-mystudies.git` and your [personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) as password (you may need to install git, for example `sudo apt install git`)
+1. Check out the latest code from the [FDA MyStudies repository](https://github.com/GoogleCloudPlatform/fda-mystudies/)
 1. [Initialize a container](https://github.com/GoogleCloudPlatform/cloud-sdk-docker) with Google Cloud credentials by running `sudo docker run -ti --name gcloud-config google/cloud-sdk gcloud init`, then select a service account with access to the Google Cloud Storage bucket that you created for study resources during your `Study datastore` deployment (the VM’s [default service](https://cloud.google.com/compute/docs/access/service-accounts#default_service_account) service account will have the necessary permissions if your bucket was created in the same Google Cloud project as your VM instance)
 1. Update user-facing text as desired, for example in [`termsAndCondition.jsp`](fdahpStudyDesigner/src/main/webapp/WEB-INF/view/termsAndCondition.jsp) and [`privacypolicy.jsp`](fdahpStudyDesigner/src/main/webapp/WEB-INF/view/privacypolicy.jsp)